Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Method description

-Hence $L$ is the number of real poles and $S$ is the complex conjugate pole pairs used in the rational function or curve fitting of (\ref{rationalfun}).
-Applying the inverse Fourier transform and inserting the particle velocity expression, considering that in the time domain it can be written as
+Hence $L$ is the number of real poles $\hat{\lambda}_k$, $S$ are the number of complex conjugate pole pairs $\hat{\alpha}_k\pm i\hat{\beta}_k$, used in the rational function approximation, and $Y_{\infty}$, $A_k$, $B_k$ and $C_k$ are coefficients.
+Applying the inverse Fourier transform and inserting the particle velocity definition, we recover the final expression